SlowBubble/video-spreadsheet/README.md

 Debugged:
 - Just realized that things are stopped automatically by how we initiate YT player
 - Need to decide if that's a good design and see if we need to name things better for PlanAction

+# M3j
+- implement the keyboard shortcut j to rewind 4 seconds for the replay
+  - if the replayer is not paused, pause it first, rewind and then resume

 # M2 implementation
 Get it working with a 1 small overlap